 Yes, age is one of the most important factors.
 Generally, the younger and healthier you are when you buy life insurance, the lower your rate will be.
 And the older you are when you apply for life insurance, the more you can expect to pay.

 Will my term life insurance rates increase as I get older?

 The beauty of term life insurance is that you maintain one set rate (determined at the time of purchase) throughout your policy's term.
-On the flip side, if you decide to renew your policy at the end of your term, your life insurance rate will increase because age is a determining factor.
+On the flip side, if you decide to renew or convert your policy at the end of your term, your life insurance rate will increase because age is a determining factor.
 So if you're considering term life insurance, the younger you are when you start your term, the more you save over time.